agurvich/FIRE_studio/README.md

 # FIRE_studio
 Movie Making Utilities for FIRE simulations

-This git repository was lovingly made
+This git repository was lovingly made.

 ## Importing to a preexisting script
 After adding FIRE_studio to your python path, with a simple